-Effective June 9, 2018, the City of Kansas City, MO will impose an ordinance that restricts employers in the city from asking about and using criminal background reports.
-It amends Chapter 38, Code of Ordinances, by repealing Sections 38-1 and 38-105, and enacting in lieu thereof new sections of like number and subject matter and adding a new Section 38-104, for the purpose of defining unlawful employment and housing actions based on criminal reports and use of criminal information; and establishing an effective date.
+Effective June 9, 2018, the City of Kansas City, MO will impose an ordinance that restricts employers in the city from asking about and using criminal records.
+It amends Chapter 38, Code of Ordinances, by repealing Sections 38-1 and 38-105, and enacting in lieu thereof new sections of like number and subject matter and adding a new Section 38-104, for the purpose of defining unlawful employment and housing actions based on criminal records and use of criminal information; and establishing an effective date.

 Under the law, the following restrictions will apply:

-1. For an employer to base a hiring or promotional decision on an applicant’s criminal report or sentence related thereto, unless the employer can demonstrate that the employment-related decision was based on all information available including consideration of the frequency, recentness, and severity of a criminal record and that the record was reasonably related to the duties and responsibilities of the position.
+1. For an employer to base a hiring or promotional decision on an applicant’s criminal record or sentence related thereto, unless the employer can demonstrate that the employment-related decision was based on all information available including consideration of the frequency, recentness, and severity of a criminal record and that the record was reasonably related to the duties and responsibilities of the position.